 How to: Connect to your Mac Remotely through VNC

-If you have a Mac and broadband and you want to remotely administer your Mac or someone elses, you should be using Apple’s Remote Desktop.
+If you have a Mac with broadband, and you want to remotely administer your Mac or someone else’s, you should be using Apple’s Remote Desktop.
 Remote Desktop is basically just VNC with a fancier and more user friendly name, and it works great for its intended purpose.

 Setting up a VNC server enables you to connect to your home or office Mac from any computer running a VNC client, meaning you can access and use your Mac desktop from Windows, Linux, or even another Mac.
 Likewise, you can connect to other peoples Macs too.